ONSdigital/eq-questionnaire-runner/README.md

 ## Code Linting/Formatting

-We use [Megalinter](https://megalinter.io/latest/mega-linter-runner/) to maintain our code by running various linters over the different file types we have.
+We use [Megalinter](https://megalinter.io/) to maintain our code by running various linters over the different file types we have apart from Python files (these are handled separately).
 This is run against PRs using the `mega-linter` GitHub action but can also be run locally.
 To run the linter locally you can run:

 ```shell
 make megalint